lgw2/lgw2.github.io/_teaching/csci127-summer-2020/readings/reading2.md

 ## Logistics
 * Due: Tuesday, May 18th no later than 5pm.
-* Submission instructions: complete the assigned number of activities in each of the 13 subsections of Chapters 2 and 4.
+* Submission instructions: complete the assigned number of activities in each of the assigned subsections of Chapters 2 and 4.
 You do not need to submit anything to Brightspace.
 * Deadline reminder: once this deadline passes, Runestone Interactive will no longer allow you to collect points for completing the activities.